SuperialCondon/SabermetricsProject/README.md

 many outside factors that the stats will never come out cleanly.

 REPO:
-The other file contained here is my queries for modifying the lahman data.
+The other files contained here:
+FinalProject.ipynb: the actual notebook
+All CSVS: tables that are results of the sql queries FinalProjectDatabaseCreation.sql: the sql query script